jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OB 1 General rules for companies with imputation credit accounts
 New Zealand resident
-(1) A company that is resident in New Zealand (the imputation credit account (ICA) company) must establish and maintain an imputation credit account for a tax year.
+(1) A company that is resident in New Zealand is a company (an ICA company) that must establish and maintain an imputation credit account for a tax year.
 Subsection (2) overrides this subsection.
 Exclusions
 (2) A company that is resident in New Zealand is excluded from being an ICA company if it is— (a) a company that—